-Line 27-Media Credit.
-You can claim the Media Credit against your income tax liability if you received a validation letter from the Department of Revenue with your approved Media Credit amount, or a Form MEDIA CLAIM with your Montana Schedule K-1 from a pass-through entity or trust or estate.
+Line 13-Media Credit.
+You may claim the Media Credit against your income tax liability if you received a validation letter from the Department of Revenue with your approved Media Credit amount, or a Form MEDIA CLAIM with your Montana Schedule K-1 from a passthrough entity or trust or estate.
 You may also claim the Media Credit if you received the credit via a registered transfer.
+Enter the UCRN found in your validation letter.
 The Media Credit may be carried forward up to five years from the date of issuance.
+The UCRN indicates the years in which the credit can be claimed.
 If you are claiming the Media Credit, you must submit Form MEDIA CLAIM with your tax return.
 Please see Form MEDIA CLAIM and its instructions for the submission process.